SQream/sqream_docs/data_ingestion/ingesting_from_databases_2.rst

      - All columns
      -
      - The name or names of columns to be loaded into SQreamDB ("col1,col2, ...").
 For column names containing uppercase characters, maintain the uppercase format, avoid using double quotes or apostrophes, and ensure that the ``caseSensitive`` parameter is set to true
-   * - ``configDir``
-     - Optional
-     - ``java -jar sqloaderService-8.0.jar configDir=</path/to/directory/>``
-     -
-     - Defines the path to the folder containing both the data type mapping and the reserved words files.
-The defined folder must contain both files or else you will receive an error.
-This flag affects the mapping and reserved words files and does not affect the properties file
    * - ``count``
      - Optional
      - ``true``